E3SM-Project/e3sm_diags/docs/html/_sources/quickguides/quick-guide-general.rst.txt

         runner.sets_to_run = ['lat_lon','zonal_mean_xy', 'zonal_mean_2d', 'polar', 'cosp_histogram', 'meridional_mean_2d', 'area_mean_time_series']

-Advanced: Running custom diagnostics
+Advanced: running custom diagnostics
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The following steps are for 'advanced' users, who want to run custom diagnostics.
 So most users will not run the software like this.

-By default, with ``e3sm_diags``, a built in set of variables are defined for each diagonostics sets.
+By default, with ``e3sm_diags``, a built in set of variables defined for each diagonostics sets.
 To do a short run, i.e. only run through a subset of variables, the a configuration files is needed to customize the run.

 In the following example, only precipitation and surface sea temperature are ran to compare with model and obs for lat_lon set.
 Create a ``mydiags.cfg`` file as following.